Transforma logo

 Security Guards

-This section focusses on the benefits of using tracking devices for security guards, since they work odd hours, under minimal supervision, and are often exposed to violence, assaults, and verbal abuse from the public.
-For instance, these devices provide enhanced safety to these guards and support businesses to monitor their on-duty activities.
+This section focuses on the benefits of using tracking devices for security guards, since they work odd hours, under minimal supervision, and are often exposed to violence, assaults, and verbal abuse from the public.
+For instance, these devices provide enhanced safety to these guards and support businesses in monitoring their on-duty activities.
 It also talks about some communication technologies like RFID and NFC readers that are present in some GPS-enabled monitoring devices and their features (like requesting assistance and reporting suspicious activities in a facility).

 Connected cameras, drones and security robots act as barriers to the widespread adoption of tracking devices